Preparing for Life’s What-Ifs Starts Here

 For nearly four decades, I’ve worked at the intersection of financial planning, insurance, and consumer advocacy.

-Preparing before life happens creates space to think clearly, ask better questions, and make decisions aligned with what matters most.
+The Financial Readiness Plan grew from that observation.
+Preparing before life happens creates space to think clearly, ask better questions, organize what matters, and make decisions aligned with what matters most.

 👉 Advancing Financial Readiness